Best early Black Friday clothing deals to shop now

 Levi’s Black Friday sale sees you saving on plenty of classic pieces – including the brand’s timeless 501 jeans, now reduced by £20.
 Available in four lengths, a range of waist sizes and myriad denim finishes, it’s easy to find the perfect style for your wardrobe.
 The straight leg cut is teamed with a medium-rise waist, button fly and five pockets.

-A go-to destination for party pieces, slow fashion brand Kitri is hosting a stellar Black Friday warm-up sale.
-Right now, you can save £100 on the Renee black knit dress.
-An understated yet effortlessly chic evening-wear dress, the style features a midi hem, flattering bardot neckline, long sleeves and detachable rhinestone detailing.
+A go-to destination for party pieces, slow fashion brand Kitri is hosting a stellar Black Friday sale with 30 per cent off almost everything.
+Right now, you can save £41 on the Harlow mini dress.
+A glamarous evening-wear dress, the style features a mini hem, flattering Cheongsam-inspired design and polka statement dot finish.

 Adidas X Wales Bonner leather trim knit trainers: Was £155, now £108, Matchesfashion.com